pytorch/serve/examples/nvidia_dali/README.md

 The NVIDIA Data Loading Library (DALI) is a library for data loading and pre-processing to accelerate deep learning applications.
 It provides a collection of highly optimized building blocks for loading and processing image, video and audio data.

-In this example, we use NVIDIA DALI for pre-processing image input for inference in resnet-18 model.
+In this example, we use NVIDIA DALI for pre-processing image input for inference in mnist model.

 Refer to [NVIDIA-DALI-Documentation](https://docs.nvidia.com/deeplearning/dali/user-guide/docs/index.html) for detailed information